solana-mobile/solana-mobile-doc-site/docs/getting-started/overview.md

 ## What's in the Solana Mobile Stack?

-The **Solana Mobile Stack (SMS)** is a collection of key technologies for building Android applications that can interact with the Solana blockchain.
+The **Solana Mobile Stack (SMS)** is a collection of key technologies for building mobile applications that can interact with the Solana blockchain.

-Read on to learn about the core technologies of the stack and how they fit into the overall web3 development ecosystem.
+Read on to learn about the core technologies of the stack and how each fit into the web3 mobile landscape.

 ## Mobile Wallet Adapter